strawberryfield/IFTools/GBlorbLib/README.md

 ## Installation

 To use **GBlorbLib** in your project, add a reference to the library.
-If using Visual Studio, you can include the compiled DLL or add the source code directly to your solution.
+If using Visual Studio, you can include the NuGet package.

 ## Usage